-This example demonstrates using a neural network to detect cancer from mass spectrometry data on protein profiles.
+This example shows how to train a neural network to detect cancer using mass spectrometry data on protein profiles.

 Serum proteomic pattern diagnostics can be used to differentiate samples from patients with and without disease.
 Profile patterns are generated using surface-enhanced laser desorption and ionization (SELDI) protein mass spectrometry.
 This technology has the potential to improve clinical diagnostics tests for cancer pathologies.